fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 # Acknowledgments

 Thanks to Paul Jones for comments and writing an implementation.

 # Implementations

-An C++ open source implementation is available at: TODO.
+A C++ open source implementation is available at: TODO.

 # Test Vectors

 ## Head Location

-Head Location type 1 with head at location 1.1,0.2,30.0, no rotation (so quaternion 0,0,0,1) and not rotating, an objectID of 4, a time of 5 ms after epoch and an IPD of 0.056.
+Head Location type 1 with head at location 1.1, 0.2, 30.0, no rotation (so quaternion 0, 0, 0, 1) and not rotating, an
+objectID of 4, a time of 5 ms after epoch and an IPD of 0.056.

 | Field    | Type | Value | Hex |